polygamma/aurman/README.md

 - `--pgp_fetch`: fetches needed pgp keys without asking the user

+- `--keyserver name`: you may specify a keyserver to fetch the pgp keys from

 ## Features

   - threaded sudo loop in the background so you only have to enter your password once